-We provide homeless families referred by the Department of Housing and Community Development (DHCD) with temporary shelter in local apartments, help them search for permanent affordable housing and provide case-management services before and after they have moved into permanent housing.
+We provide homeless families referred by the Executive Office of Housing and Livable Communities (EOHLC) with temporary shelter in local apartments, help them search for permanent affordable housing and provide case-management services before and after they have moved into permanent housing.
 We combine career development and employment with housing, case management and clinical services, to give families the possible chance for success and self-sufficiency.
 The program also offers families workshops on topics such as financial management, resume writing, job placement and retention, networking strategies and affordable housing.

 Housing Pathways is for families with children and pregnant women who are experiencing homelessness.
-Placement in the program is dependent on a referral from the Department of Housing and Community Development (DHCD).
+Placement in the program is dependent on a referral from the Executive Office of Housing and Livable Communities (EOHLC).

 How to Access

-Families seeking emergency housing should go in person to the satellite office of DHCD located at the Department of Transitional Assistance office at 35 Congress Street in Salem.
+Families seeking emergency housing should go in person to the satellite office of EOHLC located at the Department of Transitional Assistance office at 35 Congress Street in Salem.

-NSCAP provides social services that enable low-income families and individuals to obtain the skills and knowledge they need to become economically self-sufficient, civically engaged, and to live in dignity and decency.
+NSCAP provides social services that enable families and individuals to obtain the skills and knowledge they need to become economically self-sufficient, and civically engaged, and to live in dignity and decency.

 119 Rear Foster Street, Building 13